roberttwomey/summer-robots/README.md

 __Compile the example program__

+edit the `config.make` file in `example-urdf` - remove/comment out the OF_ROOT line (or add the path to your openFrameworks root directory)

 Run the project generator on the `ofxRobotArm/example-urdf` folder.

 Install the following libraries on your ubuntu system (fixes the cairo.h error…)